microsoft/Global-Inventory-Accounting-Add-in-Templates/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please contact globalinvaccount@microsoft.com.
+This repository only contains Global Inventory Accounting Add-in examples.
+For helps related to Global Inventory Accounting Add-in itself, please contact Microsoft support directly.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this **PROJECT** is limited to the resources listed above.